pyscaffold/pyscaffold/docs/features.rst

 Sphinx Documentation
 ====================

-PyScaffold will prepare a `docs` directory with all you need to start writing your documentation.
-Start editing the file ``docs/index.rst`` to extend the documentation.

-The `Numpy and Google style docstrings`_ are activated by default.
+PyScaffold will prepare a ``docs`` directory with all you need to start writing your documentation.
+Start editing the file ``docs/index.rst`` to extend the documentation and not that even the `Numpy and Google style docstrings`_ are activated by default.

 If you have `tox`_ in your system, simply run ``tox -e docs`` or ``tox -e doctests`` to compile the docs or run the doctests.